andres-frank/uns-cg-webgl/README.md

 mytextureimg.src = "texture1_256.jpg";
 ```
 You don't event need to add anything to the HTML.
-We want our app to work on any browser, so we will use the base64 method.
+We want our app to work on any browser, so we will use the base64 method instead.

 Yes, all these hacks are annoying but they allow us to execute the app without having to run a webserver.
 Webservers also introduce some other annoyances, like the browser caching the page and not updating with your changes, so it's a compromise.